mrxliu/etcd-nginx-config/README.md

 ----------------
 This program connects to the etcd configuration service and reads information about web apps.
 It builds a list of web apps, including each app's HTTP endpoints and virtual host names, then exports one Nginx reverse-proxy configuration file for each app.

-The software then watches etcd for changes, updates the files as needed, and signals NGinx (via PID file) to reload its configuration.
+The software then watches etcd for changes, updates the files as needed, and signals NGiNX (via PID file) to reload its configuration.

 ----------------